songgthu/tp/docs/DeveloperGuide.md

     Use case ends.
 * 2a.
 User did not specify the class.
   * 2a1.
 EduTrack informs user that class name is not specified in request.
-  * 2a2.
-EduTrack terminates the request.

     Use case ends.

 * 2b.
 EduTrack detects that the class does not exist.
   * 2b1.
 EduTrack informs user that the class does not exist.
-  * 2b2.
-EduTrack terminates the request.

     Use case ends.